New partnership aims to better integrate West Midlands rail network

 A partnership between (WMRE) and Transition Team (GBRTT) is working to deliver a rail network for the West Midland that is both more locally accountable and better integrated.

-Last March, a Trailblazer Deeper Devolution Deal was agreed between the Combined Authority and the Government, and this partnership is designed to bring closer collaboration between the railway and the wider region, by giving local leaders more influence over the railway, so it meets the needs of West Midlands’ communities and rail travellers.
+Last March, a Trailblazer Deeper Devolution Deal was agreed between the and the Government, and this partnership is designed to bring closer collaboration between the railway and the wider region, by giving local leaders more influence over the railway, so it meets the needs of West Midlands’ communities and rail travellers.

 West Midlands Railway Class 196